-Now that travelling to the island is in vogue, some people are wondering what is the best time to visit Cuba.
+Now that traveling to the island is in vogue, some people are wondering what is the best time to visit Cuba.
 (Just in case you are looking for the best to do in Cuba, meet Tour Republic, the one-stop shop of Cuban private tours).

 Well, it all depends on the places you want to go and the drives you crave to fulfill.
 I mean, it is not the same to backpack to the Baracoa Mountains as to go to a Varadero Beach hotel.
 By the way, even after the new regulations, there are legal boundaries for a U.S. citizen visiting Cuba.

-Cuba is a tropical island, two features which contribute to erase the limits between traditional seasons.
+Cuba is a tropical island, two features which contribute to erasing the limits between traditional seasons.
 The year is basically reduced to a couple of seasons in Cuba: the rainy and the drought ones.
 Let’s compare some basic facts between these periods, just to make it easier for you to outline what is the best time to visit Cuba.

 Dry Season (November to April)